monasca/monasca-agents-installer/README.md

       <horizon_dir>/openstack_dashboard/conf/monitoring_policy.json
 ```

-You may also need to adjust some settings in
+You need to adjust some settings in
 `<monasca_ui_dir>/lib/python2.7/site-packages/monitoring/config/local_settings.py`

+In this file you need to configure Kibana IP in the following line:

+`KIBANA_HOST = getattr(settings, 'KIBANA_HOST', 'http://<kibana_host>:5601/')`

 For reference please consult monasca-ui documentation.

 After that, you need to restart the apache server: